-Scan the grocery store shelves for deals on canned beans and pulses (like lentils and chickpeas), too.
-These are versatile, fibre-packed sources of protein and iron without the price-tag (or fat content) of fresh meat.
+Scan the grocery store shelves for deals on canned beans and “pulses” (like lentils and chickpeas), too.

 “Why not make a medley of roasted root vegetables?” suggests Sunderland.
 “Cube some beets, carrots, rutabaga and squash.
 Toss them with your favourite dried herbs and a drizzle of oil.
 Then roast them in a big tray.”